Three Scholarship Types:

-- Before submitting a scholarship application, please make sure that you satisfy the eligibility requirements for the course.
+- Before submitting a scholarship application, please make sure that you satisfy the eligibility requirements for that scholarship.
 If you submit an application and pick a scholarship you are ineligible for, we will have no choice but to cancel your application.

 - How to determine eligibility: Whether you are a local or global scholarship is dependent on your citizenship status.
 For example, if you are a US citizen and you pick a Local Opportunity Scholarship for a program in Peru, we will have to cancel your application because you are not a Peruvian citizen.
 Simply put, local scholarships are afforded only to citizens of the country in which the program is happening.

-- All scholarship applicants will be notified of the scholarship committee’s decision approximately 2 months prior to each field program.
-At that time, winners will be contacted by phone to confirm their fluency in English and their ability to accept the scholarship for the relevant field program.
+- Scholarship winners will be contacted by phone or Zoom to confirm their fluency in English and their ability to accept the scholarship for the relevant field program.